-The Board, or a delegated Committee, will review the financial limits in this Scheme on an annual basis on the recommendation of the Company Secretary and Director of Finance, and determine any amendments as necessary, taking advice from the Chief Executive, Director of Finance and Company Secretary.
+The Board, or a delegated Committee, will review the financial limits in this Scheme on an annual basis on the recommendation of the Company Secretary and Director of Finance (and Business Support from 1 April 2023), and determine any amendments as necessary, taking advice from the Chief Executive, Director of Finance (and Business Support from 1 April 2023) and Company Secretary.
 The appropriate Executive Team will review compliance with the Scheme annually.